VirtoCommerce/vc-module-customer-export-import/README.md

 * I need to export contacts to edit and to update.
 * I need to export organizations to edit and to update.
 * I need to migrate contacts from another system.
-* I need to migrate organizations from another system
+* I need to migrate organizations from another system.
+* I need to migrate acoounts from another system.